slipstream/SlipStreamDocumentation/documentation/developer_guide/dependencies.md

 ## Maven

-Download and install the latest [Maven] release from the Apache Maven website.
-Unfortunately the Maven version supplied by most operating systems is too old to work with the SlipStream build.
+Download and install the **latest** [Maven] release from the Apache Maven website.
 You will need to download the [Maven distribution][mvn-download] (choose the most recent binary distribution), unpack the distribution and modify the environment to make the `mvn` command visible.

+> The Maven version supplied by most operating systems is too old to
+> work with the SlipStream build.
+You must have at least version
+> 3.2.0.
+{: .warning}

 Once you have downloaded and unpacked Maven, you can setup the environment with: